Android-Development-UoM/PhysioAssistant-FrontEnd/README.md

   <img src="https://img.shields.io/badge/Front--End-purple" alt="Front-End" />
 </p>

-This is a Github repository created to store our assignment for the Android Development course at University of Macdenia.
+This is a Github repository created to store our assignment for the Android Development course at University of Macedonia.

 ## Cloning the Repository